-Non-Combustible Finish Materials 0 - 25.4 mm Thickness-Overlap Fit Method
+Non-Combustible Finish Materials 0 - 1 in.
+(25 mm) Thickness-Overlap Fit Method

-Both the Tonic and Martini decorative fronts are designed to overlap finish materials 0 mm to 1 in.
+The Tonic decorative front is designed to overlap finish materials 0 - 1 in.
 (25 mm) thick.
-See Figure 13.8 and Figure 13.10.
+See Figure 13.9 and Figure 13.11.

 NOTICE: This 1 in.
 (25 mm) maximum not only includes the decorative finish materials (marble, tile, slate, etc) but also the mortar or adhesive used to attach the decorative finish material.